RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CurrencyExchange.md

 #### Learning Activities

 1) understand the task
-2) develop an idea to solve the task - identify class name, attributs, methods
+2) develop an idea to solve the task - identify class name, attributes, methods
 3) implement the class in Java code
 4) implement the main-method to test the class
 5) run the code and test it